DNAvs CPU

 A win at Game X earns access to Game X+1.

-- When you win all 17 games in a Generation, you ascend to the next
+- When you win all 17 games in a Generation, you may

-Generation.
-Although the 17 games appear to be the same
+Although the 17 games appear similar

 in each Generation, rule changes and CPU performance upgrades make